Pupil Voice @ St. Luke’s

 We would like to share some of the things that we have been doing –

-Today our pupils wanted to make their voices heard on the proposed School Crossing Patrol cuts
+Our pupils wanted to make their voices heard on the proposed School Crossing Patrol cuts